Seteco/Somorrostro/netdata-for-IoT.md

 Netdata can be a very efficient real-time monitoring solution for IoT devices.
+It can serve as both a data collection agent, but also as a standalone dashboard you can use by directly accessing the device.

+The latest versions of netdata have been significantly optimized to lower the CPU resources required.
+However, the plethora of plugins and technologies used for them, may be inappropriate for weak IoT devices.

-Here are a few tricks to get the most of it:
+Here are a few tricks to control the resources consumed by netdata programs:

 ## 1. Disable External plugins

 External plugins can consume more system resources than the netdata server.
-Try disabling them.
+Disable the ones you don't need.

-Edit `/etc/netdata/netdata.conf`, find the `[plugins]` section and disable all you don't need:
+Edit `/etc/netdata/netdata.conf`, find the `[plugins]` section:

 ```
 [plugins]
+	proc = yes

-	# tc = yes
+	tc = no
-	# idlejitter = yes
+	idlejitter = no
-	# proc = yes
-	# cgroups = yes
+	cgroups = no
-	# checks = no
+	checks = no
+	apps = no
+	charts.d = no
+	node.d = no

-	# plugins directory = /usr/libexec/netdata/plugins.d
+	plugins directory = /usr/libexec/netdata/plugins.d
-	# enable running new plugins = yes
+	enable running new plugins = no
-	# check for new plugins every = 60
+	check for new plugins every = 60
-	# apps = yes
-	# charts.d = yes
-	# node.d = yes
 ```

 In detail:

+- `proc` this is the internal plugin used to monitor the system.
+Normally, you don't want to disable this.
+You can disable individual functions of it below.
 - `tc` is used for monitoring network QoS (tc classes)
 - `idlejitter` is an internal filter (written in C) that attempts show if the systems starves for CPU.
 Disabling it will eliminate a thread.
 - `cgroups` is used for monitoring linux containers.
 Most probably you are not going to need it.
 This will also eliminate another thread.
 - `checks` is a debugging plugin, which is disabled by default.
-- `proc` this is the internal plugin used to monitor the system.
-Normally, you don't want to disable this.
-You can disable individual functions of it below.
 - `apps` is a plugin that monitors system processes.
 It is very complex and heavy (heavier than the netdata daemon), so if you don't need to monitor the processes running, you can disable it.
 - `charts.d` is used for running BASH plugins (squid, nginx, mysql, etc).
 This is again a heavy plugin.
 - `node.d` is a node.js plugin, currently used for SNMP data collection and monitoring named (the name server).